Skip to main content

 9. Warm up the space

 During the summer, it can get cool in the evenings.
 Make sure guests feel comfortable by setting up heat lamps, heaters, or fire pits to warm the space.
 Fire can keep diners toasty and add to the ambiance of your patio.
 Check with your municipality to see if you can include fire pits in your design.
-If you decide to add them, be sure to follow best practice for safe commercial fire pit design.
+If you decide to add them, be sure to follow best practices (PDF) for safe commercial fire pit design.

 10. Offer live music or host events to draw more guests